 DOE-2 models were developed to examine these issues.
 They included variable building design and operational characteristics expected to impact the building balance point and mid-load temperature.
-Each was characterized using the 2000 Residential New Construction Market Share Tracking (RMST) Database and the 1999 California Non-Residential New Construction Characteristics (CNRNCC) Database.
+Each was characterized using the 2000 Residential New Construction Market Share Tracking (RMST) Database.
 These databases provided typical and extreme values of features that affect cooling loads in buildings.
 A description of the building types and the features that were expected to impact building balance point and mid-load temperature for each building type follows.